brunavitoria/brunavitoria/README.md

 # Hi there 👋

-I'm Bruna, Web Developer, with knowledge in technologies such as PHP, Laravel, MySQL and Livewire.
+I'm Bruna, Web Developer, with knowledge in technologies such as PHP, Laravel, MySQL, Vue.js, Livewire and AWS.
 Graduated in Information Systems from UFSM, studying English and constantly learning.
-She currently works at Lumiun as a mid-level Web Developer.
+She currently works at 1Doc as a Web Developer.

 ## 🔧 Technologies & Tools